samuel-book/causal_inference_notebook/_sources/misc/matching.md

 ## Matching vs. adjustment, and double robustness

 * **Matching** seeks to create comparable groups of treated and untreated people, mimicking randomisation of giving treatment.
 If matching is perfect then the difference in outcomes between treated and untreated people will be entirely due to the treatment.
-Matching is based on five key ingredients:
+Matching is based on five (or six) key ingredients:

     1. **Selection of covariates (features)**: We must decide what features about a patient are important in finding matches between treated and untreated patients.
 These should reflect those factors which are influential in treatment decisions.